CloudKMonet/Python-Study-Corner/README.md

 whilst my AI and ML repository contains more of an intermediate side.

 Currently Working On (as of week 8/25 through 8/27):
-* Counting Sheep update
+* Counting Sheep update - in progress
-* Tea Ordering update
+* Tea Ordering update - complete

 Next Project:
-* Calculator app (but the python version of my c#) in progress
+* Calculator app (but the python version of my c#) - complete